 Did we say a list of 10?
 I have 11!
-No wonder that as an accountant, I no longer practice the black art on a daily basis….
+No wonder that as an accountant, I no longer practice the art on a daily basis….

 And I have many, many more!

-Recognize that the whole trend to home work is not an aberration — it is part of a overall significant shift in the economic landscape of North America.
+Recognize that the whole trend to home work is not an aberration — it is part of an overall significant shift in the economic landscape of North America.
 I remember one day, being on the phone, in the midst of an important call.
 One of my sons — at that point, two years old — came running into the office, screaming!
 He had banged his finger.
 I frantically tried to quiet him down while trying to maintain my composure on the phone call.

 And you know what happened?
 The lady at the other end started laughing.
-“I’m working at home too,” she said, “and my six month old is sleeping on my lap!”
+“I’m working at home too,” she said, “and my six-month-old is sleeping on my lap!”
 We had a great laugh, as we began comparing stories about how many times we’ve met fellow home-workers over the phone in similar circumstances.